-Santiago Canyon was closed Monday afternoon, as towers of smoke from the rapidly moving Canyon Fire #2 billowed over the campus.
+Santiago Canyon closed Monday afternoon, as towers of smoke from the rapidly moving Canyon Fire #2 billowed over the campus.
 The Rancho Santiago Community College District sent out multiple emergency response alerts Monday, announcing the closure of SCC and, later, Santa Ana College, where night classes were canceled.
 Santa Ana College and other RSCCD campuses and centers re-opened Tuesday.

-Canyon Fire #2 began Monday at about 9:20 a.m. near the 91 Freeway and the 241 Toll Road, where it quickly spread into Anaheim Hills, East Orange and Tustin, burning through both Irvine and Peter’s Canyon regional parks.
+Canyon Fire #2 began Monday at about 9:20 a.m. near the 91 Freeway and the 241 Toll Road, where it spread into the Anaheim Hills, East Orange and Tustin, burning through both Irvine and Peter’s Canyon regional parks.

 Over 1,500 fire personnel were on the field battling the fire, supported by fire engines, helicopters and fixed-wing aircraft.
-It is the second major fire to occur in the Anaheim area, as the first Canyon Fire torched the Anaheim-Corona area and forced evacuations late September.
+It is the second major fire to occur in the Anaheim area, as the first Canyon Fire torched the Anaheim-Corona region and forced evacuations late September.

 — Anaheim Fire &Rescue (@AnaheimFire) October 11, 2017